mmb-carb/ESTA_Documentation/docs/SURROGATE_DOC.md

 #### Calvad VMT by Day-of-Week and Period

 The [Calvad database](http://www.its.uci.edu/research) uses a variety of real-life traffic measurements to build a real picture of the traffic at the link-level across California.
 Because the CalTrans database uses real, measured traffic data, it is an extremly desirable ground-truth data set.
 But it does not include a lot of data about the vehicle types in traffic, as it is more expensive to collect that sort of data.
-Since the number of wheel axis were recorded for each measured vehicle, it was determined that heavy-duty vehicles (HDV) could easily be subtracted from the data set, leaving a very representative sample for light-duty vehicles (LDV) and medium-duty vehiles (MDV).
+Since the number of wheel axis were recorded for each measured vehicle, it was determined that heavy-heavy-duty vehicles (HHDV) could easily be subtracted from the data set, leaving a very representative sample for light-duty vehicles (LDV) and light-medium-duty vehiles (LMDV).

 Because the real-life nature of Calvad data makes the hourly variation quite messy, it was decided to use spatial surrogate for each of four daily time periods (matching those in the [CalTrans CSTDM](http://www.dot.ca.gov/hq/tpp/offices/omsp/statewide_modeling/cstdm.html) modeling):